-Disclosure: I was given a complimentary cooking class in exchange for this review but as always, all opinions are my own.
+Disclosure: I was given a complimentary paella cooking class in Valencia in exchange for this review but as always, all opinions are my own.

 “Paella, paella, sal buena, sal buena.” we repeated, pointing to our nearly complete paella.